- 1. Introduction to Biology2h 42m

 Key Terminology

-- Cell wall: A semi-rigid structural layer located outside the cell membrane that provides protection and maintains cell shape, especially important in bacteria to prevent rupturing from high internal water pressure.
+- Cell wall: A semi-rigid structural layer located outside the cell membrane that provides protection and maintains cell shape, primarily composed of peptidoglycan in bacteria.

 - Peptidoglycan: A rigid mesh-like polysaccharide and protein mixture that forms the main component of bacterial cell walls, providing structural support and rigidity.

-- Cell envelope: The collective term for all layers surrounding a bacterial cell, including the cell membrane, cell wall (peptidoglycan), and sometimes an outer membrane or capsule.
+- Cell envelope: The collective term for all layers surrounding a bacterial cell, including the cell membrane, cell wall, and outer membrane or capsule if present.

-- Gram positive bacteria: Bacteria with a thick peptidoglycan layer in their cell wall that retains the gram stain, lacking an outer membrane.
+- Gram-positive bacteria: Bacteria with a thick peptidoglycan layer in their cell walls that absorb the Gram stain and appear purple under a microscope.

-- Gram negative bacteria: Bacteria with a thin peptidoglycan layer and an additional complex outer membrane, which does not retain the gram stain.
+- Gram-negative bacteria: Bacteria with a thin peptidoglycan layer and an additional complex outer membrane, which do not retain the Gram stain.

-- Glycocalyx: A sticky, gel-like complex polysaccharide layer surrounding many bacterial cells that promotes adhesion to surfaces and protects against dehydration.
+- Glycocalyx: A sticky, gel-like complex polysaccharide layer surrounding many bacterial cells that aids in adhesion, protection from dehydration, and nutrient collection.

-- Capsule: A highly organized, dense form of glycocalyx tightly anchored to the bacterial cell surface, providing protection and aiding in adhesion.
+- Capsule: A highly organized, dense form of glycocalyx tightly anchored to the bacterial cell surface, providing protection and aiding in immune evasion.

-- Slime layer: An unorganized, loosely attached form of glycocalyx that can be easily removed from the bacterial cell surface.
+- Slime layer: An unorganized, loosely attached form of glycocalyx that can be easily removed and helps bacteria adhere to surfaces.

-- Biofilms: Communities of microbes living together within an extracellular polymeric substance, often formed with the help of glycocalyx, fimbriae, and capsules.
+- Biofilms: Communities of microbes living together within an extracellular polymeric substance, often formed with the help of glycocalyx and fimbriae.

-- Pili: Long filamentous protein structures extending from bacterial cells, involved in motility and DNA transfer between cells.
+- Pili: Long filamentous protein structures on bacterial surfaces that function in motility and DNA transfer between cells.

 - Fimbriae: Shorter protein filaments than pili that help bacterial cells adhere to each other and to surfaces, playing a key role in biofilm formation.

-- Endospores: Dormant, highly resistant bacterial cells formed by some gram positive bacteria to survive extreme conditions such as heat, toxic chemicals, and nutrient depletion.
+- Endospores: Dormant, highly resistant bacterial cells formed by some gram-positive bacteria to survive extreme conditions such as heat, chemicals, and nutrient depletion.

-- Vegetative cell: A normal, metabolically active bacterial cell capable of growth and replication, as opposed to dormant endospores.
+- Vegetative cell: A normal, metabolically active bacterial cell capable of growth and reproduction, as opposed to a dormant endospore.

 - Sporulation: The process by which a vegetative bacterial cell forms an endospore in response to unfavorable conditions.